Rust API

 custom:

-This example can be found in examples
+This example can be found in examples.

 Custom Node

-into your application.
+The custom node API allow you to integrate dora into your application.
 It allows you to retrieve input and send output in any fashion you want.

 DoraNode::init_from_env()

-initiate a node from environment variables set by dora-coordinator
+DoraNode::init_from_env() initiate a node from environment variables set by dora-coordinator

 #![allow(unused)] fn main() { let (mut node, mut events) = DoraNode::init_from_env()?; }